tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 **Requests**.
 Each client request includes a checksum of the reply to the previous request.
 While these checksums are not as crucial for data validation, they provide a strong proof that the proper ordering of requests is observed.

+### Message Passing

+TigerBeetle is agnostic of the underlying transport protocol and requires only a very weak message passing semantics.
+TigerBeetle assumes that messages might be dropped, duplicated, reordered, and corrupted (in non-byzantine way).
+Although specific `MessageBus` is not tested in [VOPR](#simulation-testing), bugs in `MessageBus` are unlikely to affect correctness, because the contract for the transport layer is intentionally very weak.

 ### Adaptive Routing